Recently added item(s) ×

 You have no items in your shopping cart.

 From ceremony to building your home, we have your Jewish wedding essentials.
 Shop now:

-What do you need to plan the perfect Jewish wedding?
+What essentials do you need to make the perfect Jewish wedding?
 We know:

 The Jewish wedding is as multifaceted as the Jewish people.
 There are several traditions (beyond the breaking of the wedding glass!) that you might want to consider when you are planning your special day.

-HERE IS YOUR A TO Z GUIDE JEWISH WEDDING TRADITIONS:
+HERE IS YOUR A TO Z GUIDE OF JEWISH WEDDING TRADITIONS:

 Badeken: Literally the veiling of the bride by the groom.
 The veil is meant to convey the message that however physically beautiful the bride may be, her soul and character are paramount.

 Breaking the Glass: The last part of the wedding ceremony is when a glass is placed on the floor and the groom shatters it with his foot.
 There are countless interpretations for the tradition of breaking a glass.
 Some see it as a reminder of the destruction of the First Temple of Jerusalem.
 Others say it is meant to remind us that marriage is as fragile as glass.
 It also has been interpreted to demonstrate how life is so fragile that the couple should enjoy every day as if it were their last together.
 Wedding breaking glasses can be any color or size.
 Today, many modern couples choose a wedding glass they connect with and then store and display the glass broken under the chupah with a creative keepsake.